-I currently use the following Amazon purchased set-up to charge devices and power some household items most days (Ii’s not powerful enough to run the fridge, for example) — and to be ready for possible power outages, or to take on the road:
+I currently use the following Amazon purchased set-up to charge devices and power some household items (it’s not powerful enough to run the fridge, I don’t think … but haven’t tried it) and to be ready for possible power outages — or to take on the road:

 - Instapark 30 Watt Mono-crystalline PV Solar Panel, with included charge controller and alligator clips (approx. $70)

 - ExpertPower 12v 20AH sealed rechargeable lead-acid battery (approx. $40)

 - A 500 Watt DC-to-AC power inverter with included alligator clips and a cigarette lighter adapter (approx. $30)